bufferapp/buffer-components/README.md

 So to write a test you can render a component with a given set of properties and check it against a know good state (the snapshot)

-So tests end up looking like this.
+So tests end up looking like this:

 ```js
 jest.unmock('./index');